jr419/BRIDGE/docs/api-reference/bridge-experiment.md

 ## Overview

 The `run_bridge_experiment` function extends the BRIDGE pipeline to run multiple trials across different data splits.
-This function is useful for obtaining statistically significant results and confidence intervals on model performance.
+It returns aggregated statistics and confidence intervals.
+Rewiring uses hard predictions (argmax) and full resampling; there is no temperature and no p_add/p_remove.
+Only standard models are trained.

 ## Function Signature